Causal Inference and Data Fusion in Econometrics: Transportability of Causal Knowledge

 \citet{Bareinboim2013b} develop a complete algorithmic solution for deciding about $\mu$-transportability.
 The approach is further extended by \citet{Bareinboim2013c} who combine $\mu$-transportability with $\mathpzc{z}$-transportability, to allow for combining causal knowledge from multiple heterogeneous sources when only surrogate experiments on a subset $Z$ of variables in $\mathcal{D}$ are possible.
 This latter task is called \emph{mz-transportability} and can be automated by an algorithm that was proved to be complete by \citet{Bareinboim2014b}.

 In recent years, meta-analyses, which synthesize the results of several studies on a specific subject, are becoming increasingly important.
-Examples from economics can be found, inter alia, in \citet{Card2010}, \citet{Dehejia2015}, and \citet{Meager2019}.
-A drawback of standard meta-analytical approaches is, however, that they do not incorporate knowledge about domain heterogeneity in terms of causal mechanisms and background factors.
-Instead, they attempt to ``average out" differences across populations.\footnote{To the extent that these studies consider domain heterogeneity, this is done in a purely statistical fashion, without explicitly modeling structural differences across populations \citep{Dehejia2015, Meager2019}.
-This leaves open the question whether domains are actually structurally sufficiently similar such that transportability of study results can be ensured.} By contrast, the transportability techniques we have presented make it transparent how discrepancies in study results arise and how they can nonetheless be leveraged to identify a target query of interest in a principled and efficient manner.
+Examples from economics can be found in \citet{Card2010}, \citet{Dehejia2015}, and \citet{Meager2019}.
+A drawback of standard meta-analytical approaches is, however, that they do not incorporate knowledge about domain heterogeneities related to causal mechanisms and background factors.
+Instead, they attempt to ``average out" differences across populations.\footnote{To the extent that these studies consider domain heterogeneity, this is done in a purely statistical fashion, without explicitly modelling structural differences across populations (\citealp{Dehejia2015, Meager2019}).
+This leaves open the question whether domains are actually structurally sufficiently similar for transportability to be feasible.} By contrast, the transportability techniques we have presented make it transparent how discrepancies between study results arise and how they can nonetheless be leveraged to identify a target query of interest in a principled and efficient manner.
 Moreover, they discipline the analyst to think carefully about the assumptions and shared mechanisms that allow extrapolation across domains to actually take place.